Leadership Thought #276 – Never Argue For The Sake Of Arguing

-I used to feel that as a leader it was my job to always have the last word and to be the smartest person in the room.
+As a leader, I used to feel that it was my job to always have the last word and be the smartest person in the room.
 Thankfully, I no longer suffer from that affliction.
 Events and circumstances have a way of humbling your ego and challenging your individual opinions.
 I have also learned it takes too much effort to spend your time “one-upping” other people, especially when you could be spending your time doing things that are more productive.
-As the saying goes, “if you have to prove how smart you are to other people, then you may not be that smart.”
+As the saying goes, “If you have to prove how smart you are to other people, then you may not be that smart.”

-I am not advocating that you just go along and accept everything without dissent.
+I am not advocating that you go along and accept everything without dissent.
 Constructive debate is important in all areas of life.
 The best decisions are typically the result of working through differing opinions and alternative points of view.
-Innovation is all about challenging status quo thinking.
+Innovation is all about challenging the status quo.
 However, I encourage you to pick your battles and have a sense of proportion.
 No one is always right about everything.
-It’s always a good idea to think about your real intentions before arguing or disagreeing.
+Checking your real intentions before arguing or disagreeing is always a good idea.
 Be honest and ask yourself if you are focused on the issue at hand or winning a battle of opinions with someone.

-We all know people that when they speak everyone else immediately listens.
+We all know people who, when they speak, everyone else immediately listens.
 From my experience, these people never talk just to talk.
 They are willing to yield the floor to others when they don’t have comparable expertise.
-They are agreeable and supportive when it makes sense and seek to build on the ideas of others.
-And, when they do communicate a differing opinion, they respectfully back up the position they take with logic, facts, and relevant experience.
+They are agreeable and supportive when it makes sense, and they seek to build on the ideas of others.
+When they offer differing opinions, they respectfully back up their position with logic, facts, and relevant experience.
 They never argue just for the sake of arguing, and neither should you.

 Related articles